-The business communication solution with all its elements was designed to cover the full spectrum of communication requirements of businesses and organizations in a user and maintenance-friendly way.
-The individual products and parts are co-ordinated and cannot be used for other purposes or replaced by outside products or parts (except to connect up other authorized networks, applications and phones to the interfaces certified for that purpose).
+The business communication solution with all its components was developed to cover in full the communication requirements of businesses and organisations, in a way that is both user- and maintenance-friendly.
+The individual products and components are coordinated and must not be used for other purposes or replaced by third-party products or components (unless it is to connect other approved networks, applications and terminals to the interfaces certified specially for that purpose).